piducancore/piducancore/README.md

 This is a minimal example of a serverless Text to Speech API using IBM Watson and Vercel.

 ## [`anda-al-gimnasio`](https://github.com/piducancore/anda-al-gimnasio)

+This one was really fun to build and is one of my latest projects.
+This scheduled function runs everyday and reserves my gym hours, then notifies me via Telegram.

 You'll find more if you dig into [my repositories](https://github.com/piducancore?tab=repositories).